 Cleaner Performance Testing & Claims Proof: ASTM D5343 and HCPA DCC-16

-Both ASTM D5343 and HCPA DCC-16 are intended to assess the performance of products used on ceramic tiles or other bathroom surfaces to remove typical bathroom soils commonly referred to as “soap scum”.
+Here is the first thing that ASTM D5343 and HCPA DCC-16 have in common.
+Both tests are intended to assess the performance of products used on ceramic tiles or other bathroom surfaces.
+In other words, they are both for products intended to remove typical bathroom soils commonly referred to as “soap scum”.

-Both methods can be used to assess the performance of powders, concentrates, ready-to-use liquids, foams, sprays, aerosols, pastes, and wipes.
+The second similarity between these two methods is the product forms that can be tested.
+ASTM D5343 and HCPA DCC-16 are both used to assess the performance of powders, concentrates, ready-to-use liquids, foams, sprays, aerosols, pastes, and wipes.

-Both methods have a similar format.
-Each method details a procedure to prepare soils, apply to the soil to the ceramic tiles, and to age the soils.
-However, the composition of the soils and means of application differ significantly between both tests.
+And finally, both methods have a similar format.
+Each method details a procedure to prepare the soil, apply the soil to the ceramic tiles, and age the soil.

 The ASTM D5343 Soil is comprised of seventeen different ingredients, blended into three pre-mixes.
 Soil preparation takes three days to complete, and requires ball milling and filtration at certain steps, blending at 75 °C. The final soil, commonly referred to as soap scum, may be stored for one year at 35 °F (2 °C).